 Alessandro Sartori Begins A New Era At Zegna

 The fabrications were of exceptional quality.
 “Classicism with modernity” is what Sartori terms it, with a couture level quality of artisanal craftsmanship elevating the clothes.
-The silhouettes adhered to the new contemporary athleisure dress code; bomber jackets, joggers and zip-up tops combined with jackets and chic trousers with fluid cuts.
+The silhouettes adhered to the new contemporary athleisure dress code: bomber jackets, joggers and zip-up tops combined with airy jackets and chic trousers with fluid cuts.
 There was a series of washed silk suits in eggshell and blush pink to weather the stifling summer heat.
-And upon closer inspection those splashy painted stripes on a jacket were actually pieces of leather designed to lend a hand-painted appearance, and the embroidery on a blazer was actually minuscule perforations forming the outline of foliage.
-This collection was Zegna at it’s sartorial best, showcasing the full, staggering technical know-how of their house fabrics and Italian heritage.
+And upon closer inspection, those splashy painted stripes on a jacket were actually pieces of leather designed to lend a hand-painted appearance, and the embroidery on a blazer was actually minuscule perforations forming the outline of foliage.
+This collection was Zegna at its sartorial best, showcasing the full, staggering technical know-how of the fashion house’s fabrics and Italian heritage.